Buckingham Palace: First houses on the site (1624–1761)

 Possibly the first house erected within the site was that of William Blake, around 1624.
 The next owner was George Goring, 1st Earl of Norwich, who from 1633 extended Blake's house, which came to be known as Goring House, and developed much of today's garden, then known as Goring Great Garden.
 He did not, however, obtain the freehold interest in the mulberry garden.
-Unbeknown to Goring, in 1640 the document "failed to pass the Great Seal before Charles I fled London, which it needed to do for legal execution".
+Unbeknown to Goring, in 1640 the interest "failed to pass the Great Seal before Charles I fled London, which it needed to do for legal execution".
 It was this critical omission that would help the British royal family regain the freehold under George III.
 When the improvident Goring defaulted on his rents, Henry Bennet, 1st Earl of Arlington was able to purchase the lease of Goring House and he was occupying it when it burned down in 1674, following which he constructed Arlington House on the site – the location of the southern wing of today's palace – the next year.
 In 1698, John Sheffield acquired the lease.
 He later became the first Duke of Buckingham and Normanby.
 Buckingham House was built for Sheffield in 1703 to the design of William Winde.
 The style chosen was of a large, three-floored central block with two smaller flanking service wings.
 It was eventually sold by Buckingham's illegitimate son, Charles Sheffield, in 1761 to George III for £21,000.
 (Note: The purchase price is given by Wright p.
 142 as £28,000.)
 Sheffield's leasehold on the mulberry garden site, the freehold of which was still owned by the royal family, was due to expire in 1774.